West Midlands (region): Elections

-In the 1992 general election, Nuneaton was taken by Labour with a 7% swing, which was one of the largest swings of the night; in the 2015 election, the Nuneaton result would largely seal the eventual outcome of the election.
-In the 2010 general election, North Warwickshire (Dan Byles) had the smallest Conservative majority, with 54; Stoke-on-Trent Central had the smallest number of winning votes, with 12,220.

 In the 2015 general election, the Conservatives gained the largest share of the region by popular vote and took control of the number of seats, with 42% of the region's electorate voting Conservative, 33% Labour, 16% UKIP, 6% Liberal Democrat and 3% Green.
 The Conservatives gained 2 seats with virtually no swing from Labour to Conservative.

 In the 2017 general election, South Staffordshire (Gavin Williamson) had the second-highest Conservative vote proportion in the UK – 69.8%.
 David Firth, at the University of Warwick, invented the BBC election exit poll.
 6 ft 9 Daniel Kawczynski, a Shropshire MP, is the tallest MP ever.

 Although having a slightly smaller percentage of the vote than the neighbouring East Midlands, the geographic area of the West Midlands is more Conservative, due to Labour's vote now consigned to the urban areas of Birmingham, Coventry and Stoke-on-Trent.
 The number of seats is more favoured towards Labour than the geographic spread, with 35 Conservative seats and 24 Labour.
 All of Warwickshire, Staffordshire, Herefordshire, Worcestershire and Shropshire is now Conservative.